yeze322/botframework-sdk/dri/issueNotificationBot/README.md

 MicrosoftAppPassword=<AppPassword of the Bot>
 BotBaseUrl=<https://<myBot>.azurewebsites.net>

-UseTestRepo=<true|false - this allows you to create a test repo and fake issues.
-The bot then changes the expiration time so the issue appears expired>
+UseTestRepo=<true|false> - This allows you to create a test repo and fake issues.
+The bot then changes the expiration time so the issue appears expired
+SendAllTo=<GitHubUsername> - For testing.
+This ensures that all issues and PR assignees/reviewers are set to the login you set here so that person receives all notifications.
 ```

 ### Run